fimbul-works/seidr/README.md

 - 🔧 **Functional API** - Simple, composable functions for DOM creation
 - ⚡ **Zero Dependencies** - Pure TypeScript, build step optional
 - 🌲 **Tree-Shakable** - Import only what you need

+## 🎯 When to Use Seidr

+Seidr is designed for developers who value **control, correctness, and deliberate engineering**.
+It's not the right tool for every project.

+### ✅ Ideal Use Cases

+**Small to Medium-Sized Applications**
+- SPAs where bundle size matters
+- Interactive widgets and components
+- Browser extensions with size constraints
+- Progressive enhancement of server-rendered pages

+**Projects That Benefit From**
+- Direct DOM manipulation without virtual DOM overhead
+- Explicit lifecycle management (no hidden re-renders)
+- Type-safe reactive bindings
+- Zero build step (or minimal build setup)
+- Full TypeScript support with advanced type inference

+**Teams That Prefer**
+- Functional programming patterns over class hierarchies
+- Explicit over implicit (no magic, just functions)
+- Understanding how their tools work internally
+- Control over performance characteristics

+### ❌ Consider Alternatives When

+**You Need**
+- A rich ecosystem of pre-built components (use React, Vue)
+- Complex routing and state management out of the box (use Next.js, SvelteKit)
+- Learning resources for junior developers (use more mainstream frameworks)
+- Built-in dev tools and debugging experiences (use React DevTools, Vue DevTools)

+**Your Team**
+- Is primarily focused on rapid prototyping over long-term maintainability
+- Prefers convention over configuration
+- Doesn't want to think about cleanup and memory management
+- Needs extensive community support and third-party integrations

+### 🎨 The Philosophy

+Seidr embraces **tradeoffs explicitly**:

+- **No virtual DOM** → Faster updates, more predictable performance, but manual DOM management
+- **One class only** → Simpler mental model, but you must understand observables deeply
+- **Functional API** → Composable and testable, but requires functional programming thinking
+- **Explicit cleanup** → No memory leaks, but requires understanding lifecycle

+This is infrastructure for developers who have felt the pain of framework abstractions and want something that gets out of the way.

 ## 📦 Installation